mciocchi/atomic_d6/README.md

 ==========
 Overview
 ----------
-At higher levels of play, characters might gain control over Domains—kingdoms, factions, corporations, or empires.
+At higher levels of play, characters might gain control over Domains: kingdoms, factions, corporations, or empires.
 This system allows players to engage in large-scale politics, warfare, economics, and diplomacy while preserving Atomic D6's streamlined mechanics.

-Each Domain has a Level (0-10), Aspects, and Holdings that define its strengths and weaknesses.
-Domain actions are taken in Domain Turns, which typically represent one season (3 months), one month, or one cycle depending on the setting.
+Much like Characters, each Domain has a Concept, Aspects, and Holdings that define its strengths and weaknesses.
+Domain Feats occur in Domain Turns, which typically represent at least one Sequence, and could possibly span months or even years.

-Domain Feats are useful in order to determine how large events unfold in the background of the game, and between sequences.
-For instance: to determine whether an invasion succeeds, the attacker and defender can roll a single opposed check.
+Domain Feats are useful in order to determine how large events unfold in the background of the game, in between the player's actions.
+For instance: to determine whether an invasion succeeds, the attacker and defender can roll a single contest between Domain Feats.

 ---
 Gaining Control of a Domain